 Artistic and Nightlife Experiences

-Street Art in Getsemani: Explore this vibrant neighborhood with colorful murals, buzzing cafes, and laid-back bars.
+Street Art in Getsemani Neighborhood: Explore this vibrant neighborhood with colorful murals, buzzing cafes, and laid-back bars.

-Dance All Night in Salsa Clubs: Feel the rhythm and immerse yourself in Cartagena’s exhilarating salsa scene.
+Dance All Night in Salsa Clubs: Feel the rhythm and immerse yourself in Cartagenaโs exhilarating salsa scene and experience champeta, a mixture of African rhythms and Caribbean music.

 Unique Activities